-Applying for the New Zealand eTA will be a fast and simple process for visa-exempt eligible travelers.
-Applicants will be asked a few basic personal questions in order to obtain entry rights.
-The eTA will be electronically linked to traveler’s passports with a 2-year validity that allows 90 days of consecutive stay as well as support multiple entries during the course of its validity.
+Applying for the New Zealand eTA is a fast and simple process for visa-exempt eligible travellers.
+Applicants are asked a few basic personal questions in order to gain entry.

-Together with the eTA, New Zealand will also introduce the International Visitor Conservation and Tourism Levy (IVL) to be paid by visitors to directly contribute to New Zealand’s infrastructure and also help in protecting its natural environment.
-The IVL payment will be done once for the whole duration of the NZ eTA.
+Together with the Visa Waiver program, New Zealand has introduced the International Visitor Conservation and Tourism Levy (IVL) which contributes to New Zealand’s infrastructure and also helps protect its natural environment.
+The IVL payment is made just once for the whole duration of the NZeTA.

-The NZ eTA will make it possible for New Zealand to learn and know more about the identities of its visa-exempt visitors, which will further strengthen border security.
-Additionally, it will contribute to a more pleasant experience at border and immigration control at ports of entry as the process will become faster and simpler.
+The New Zealand Electronic Travel Authority provides New Zealand officials with information about visa-exempt visitors, which further strengthens border security.
+Additionally, NZeTA contributes to a more pleasant experience at border and immigration control by making the process faster and simpler.